justineuroCE/GCD-Project/README.md

 The files in this directory are:

 * README.md --- this file
-* README.html --- a *knitr*-processed version of README.md
+* README.html --- a *rmarkdown + markdown*-processed version of README.md in HTML format
 * LICENSE --- license file for the contents of this folder
 * .gitignore
 * r_analysis.R  --- an R script used for the analyses that does the following: